priestc/django-easydump/README.md

 Description:
 ------------
-This application is for easiely saving and loading database dumps between deployments.
-For instance you may want to copy the database from your production machine onto your development machine.
-This application can also be used to create backups.
+This application is for easily saving and loading database dumps between deployments.
+For instance you may want to copy the database from your production machine onto your development machine for testing.
+It uses Amazon's S3 service to facilitate in transferring and storing database dumps.

 Installation:
 -------------